A Guide to Cannabis Extraction Equipment and Machines

 |Does not require harmful solvents||Relatively complex |

 In all extraction methods, throughput will always be a key element for improvement.
-For example, the CannabisSFE, a supercritical CO2 extraction system from Supercritical Fluid Technologies, can be configured with 1-3 vessels to increase the amount of material that can be processed in line with a producer’s requirements.
+For example, the SFT-SP1100, a supercritical CO2 extraction system from Supercritical Fluid Technologies, is able to perform both at subcritical (for terpenes) and supercritical levels (for cannabinoids) with simple setting adjustments.
 Flexibility and scalability in throughput are always desirable attributes, particularly in the fast-paced cannabis industry where companies grow fast and requirements can change overnight.

-The CannabisSFE Supercritical CO2 Extraction Unit.
-Credit: Supercritical Fluid Technologies.
+The SFT-SP1100 Supercritical CO2 Extraction Unit.
+Image credit: Supercritical Fluid Technologies.

 |Small footprint||Not suitable for large scale production |